CKHZ-FM: History

 The new format continued to perform poorly, with CKHZ only holding a 1.9 share in Numeris ratings.
 On September 3, 2015 after playing "Bye Bye Bye" by NSYNC, CKHZ flipped to country, branded as Hot Country 103.5.
 The first song on "Hot Country" was "This Is How We Roll" by Florida-Georgia Line.
 CKHZ's general manager, Trevor Romkey, explained that unlike its new competitor, CHFX-FM (which, in comparison, had a 11.4 share and was the second-place station in the market), the station would focus more on newer songs.

 On July 13, 2020, Evanov Radio Group announced it was selling CKHZ and CKHY-FM to Acadia Broadcasting.
 The sale received CRTC approval on April 26, 2021.
+On March 23, 2026, Acadia Broadcasting relaunched the station as Country 103.5, adjusting its playlist to include more classic songs, and revamping its weekday schedule to feature locally-produced shows.